upper level job

 FAQ about Personal Banking Representative

-Acts as the customer's go-to banking resource to deliver in-branch services, referrals, and product information, resulting in enhanced satisfaction and broadened customer relationships.
-Identifies customer needs and uses current knowledge of all bank products and services to explain, promote, and cross-sell products and services.
+Responsible for providing in-branch services to customers.
+Identifies customer needs and uses current knowledge of bank products and services to explain, promote, and cross-sell products and services.
 Processes basic branch service transactions and refers customers to the right resource to facilitate other banking requests.
-Provides research and solutions to account issues, answers to customer inquiries, and education and training on banking self-service technology.
-Requires a high school diploma.
+Provides solutions to account issues, answers customer inquiries, and provides education and training on banking self-service technology.
+Requires a high school diploma or equivalent.
 Typically reports to a supervisor.
 Works under moderate supervision.
 Gaining or has attained full proficiency in a specific area of discipline.
 Typically requires 1-3 years of related experience.

 Salary.com provides salary estimates, histograms, trends, and comparisons using data from employer job postings and third-party sources.